jeremy02/promocodes-api/README.md

     ```
     > cp .env.example .env
     ```
-- Replace the GOOGLE_MAP_API_KEY in the `.env` file with your key from [Google Maps Platform Project Key](https://developers.google.com/maps/documentation/javascript/get-api-key)
+- Replace the GOOGLE_MAP_API_KEY in the `.env` file with your account key from [Google Maps Platform Project Key](https://developers.google.com/maps/documentation/javascript/get-api-key)

 - Edit or add your database credentials in the `.env` file that you just copied above.